-Bring a signed copy of the purchase agreement, which should have been drafted by the buyer’s attorney and then signed by the buyer after you completed your final negotiations.
+Bring a signed copy of the sales agreement.
+This document should have been drafted by the buyer’s attorney and then signed by the buyer after you completed your final negotiations.

 The buyer may require you to sign a non-compete agreement to ensure you won’t attempt to open a competing business in the same market.
 Review and sign the agreement the buyer provides.

 If you plan to remain employed by the business after the sale, bring (or prepare to sign) the employment or consultant agreement the buyer provides.

 Your lease agreement (if applicable).

 If any leased real estate will be transferred in the sale, bring a copy of the current lease agreements you have in place.
 The new business owner may need these records to revise the lease agreement and put the obligation in their name.